Alluxio/alluxio/docs/en/operation/Configuration.md

 Customizing how an application interacts with Alluxio is specific to each application.
 The following are recommendations for some common applications.

-Note that properties prefixes with `alluxio.user` are only valid to be set on machines which are running compute applications.
+Note that properties prefixes with `alluxio.user` only affect Alluxio client operations.
-They will not affect server operation.

 Similarly, setting server-side properties prefixed with `alluxio.master` or `alluxio.worker` will only affect Alluxio server settings and does not affect compute applications.